dwyl/process-handbook/how-to-create-personas.md

 ### Why?
 Personas help a team connect with and better understand the end user of their product.
-This is key to the success of the product for ensuring that it is built to address the users needs' as opposed to fulfilling the subjective vision of the creators or the convenience of the team building it.
+This is key to the success of the product for ensuring that it is built to address the user's needs as opposed to fulfilling the subjective vision of the creators or the convenience of the team building it.
 They help to focus a build by providing a precise definition of a user, as opposed to a nebulous "person on the site/app".
 Personas remind the team of the *motives* and reasons *why* users